BBC Radio 1: Digital distribution

-The BBC launched its national radio stations on DAB digital radio in 1995, however the technology was expensive at the time and so was not marketed, instead used as a test for future technologies.
+The BBC launched its national radio stations on DAB digital radio in 1995; however, the technology was expensive at the time and so was not marketed, instead used as a test for future technologies.
 DAB was "officially" launched in 2002 as sets became cheaper.
 Today it can also be heard on UK digital TV services Freeview, Virgin Media, Sky and the Internet as well as FM.
 In July 2005, Sirius Satellite Radio began simulcasting Radio 1 across the United States as channel 11 on its own service and channel 6011 on Dish Network satellite TV.
 Sirius Canada began simulcasting Radio 1 when it was launched on 1 December 2005 (also on channel 11).
 The Sirius simulcasts were time shifted five hours to allow US and Canadian listeners in the Eastern Time Zone to hear Radio 1 at the same time of day as UK listeners.
 On 12 November 2008, Radio 1 made its debut on XM Satellite Radio in both the US and Canada on channel 29, moving to XM 15 and Sirius 15 on 4 May 2011.
 Until the full station was removed in August 2011, Radio 1 was able to be heard by approximately 20.6 million listeners in North America on satellite radio alone.

 BBC Radio 1 can be heard on cable in the Netherlands at 105.10 FM.

 SiriusXM cancellation in North America

 At midnight on 9 August 2011, Sirius XM ceased carrying BBC Radio 1 programming with no prior warning.
 On 10 August 2011 the BBC issued the following statement:

-The BBC’s commercial arm BBC Worldwide has been in partnership with SIRIUS Satellite Radio to broadcast Radio 1 on their main network, since 2005.
+The BBC's commercial arm BBC Worldwide has been in partnership with SIRIUS Satellite Radio to broadcast Radio 1 on their main network, since 2005.
 This agreement has now unfortunately come to an end and BBC Worldwide are in current discussions with the satellite radio station to find ways to continue to bring popular music channel, BBC Radio 1, to the US audience.
 We will keep you posted.

 Thousands of angry Sirius XM customers began a campaign on Facebook and other social media to reinstate BBC Radio 1 on Sirius XM Radio.
 One week later, Sirius and the BBC agreed on a new carriage agreement that saw Radio 1 broadcast on a time-shifted format on the Sirius XM Internet Radio platform only, on channel 815.

 Starting on 15 January 2012, The Official Chart Show began broadcasting on SiriusXM 20on20 channel 3, at 4 pm and 9 pm Eastern Standard Time.

-On 19 August 2014, SiriusXM again stopped carrying BBC Radio 1 programming with no advanced notice.
-The stream is no longer available on the Internet Radio platform.